albertosantini/hyperhtml-styleguide/README.md

 # Modular architecture

-A module component is the root definition for that module that encapsulates the logic, templates, routing and child components.
+A module component is the root definition for that module that encapsulates the component boostrap, the logic, controller, template, services and, finally, child components.

 **[Back to top](#table-of-contents)**